 - Grassroots Groups and Priority Populations.
 Grassroots groups and other nonprofits locally and around the state are working to ensure marginalized populations can participate in conversations about what is needed during the crisis and access timely information.
 This includes Latino-led organizations working to get accurate information to their communities; news organizations that reach residents with low-incomes or communities with few news resources; and institutions working with formerly incarcerated individuals.

-Working closely with its trustee, Wells Fargo, the Trust released $1.5 million in grant funding in March and an additional $1.2 million in May to help North Carolina residents and communities address the challenges that have arisen as a result of COVID-19.
+Working closely with its trustee, Wells Fargo, the Trust released $1.5 million in grant funding in March, $1.2 million in May, and an additional $500,000 in August to help North Carolina residents and communities address the challenges that have arisen as a result of COVID-19.

 While responding to urgent needs, the Trust is also focused on mid-term and long-term recovery and reform efforts related to COVID-19, making the Trust’s overarching goal to increase access to health care, achieve equitable health outcomes, and build a more inclusive economy more important than ever to address longstanding inequities.